yracine/device-type.myautomatic/README.md

 <b>k) You may then select the Automatic device(s) to be exposed to SmartThings.</b>

-At the end of the authorization flow, you may have to press "Save" several times if you have the following error message: "Error processing your request - please try again" or "Unexcepted error".
+At the end of the authorization flow, you may have to press "Save" several times if you have the following error message: "Error processing your request - please try again" or "Unexepected error".
 This is due to some ST platform timeouts due to rate limiting.

 The smartapp will instantiate the MyAutomatic device object under